Kevin Young (hurdler)

-Kevin C. Young (born September 16, 1966) is a former American athlete.
+Kevin C. Young (born September 16, 1966) is an American former athlete.
 He was the winner of the 400 metres hurdles at the 1992 Summer Olympics.
-In the final of this event he set a world record and Olympic record of 46.78 seconds, the first time 47 seconds was broken, and a world record that stood for nearly 29 years until it was broken by Karsten Warholm on July 1, 2021.
+In the final of this event he set a world record and Olympic record of 46.78 seconds, the first time the 47-second barrier was broken, and a world record that stood for nearly 29 years until it was broken by Karsten Warholm on July 1, 2021.

 He became the 400 m hurdles world champion the following year, winning at the 1993 World Championships in Athletics with a time of 47.18 seconds.
 He had an unusual hurdling technique of switching between 12 and 13 strides between the hurdles, departing from the 13-stride technique popularized by Edwin Moses.

 Young's performances declined after 1993.
 He was inducted into the National Track & Field Hall of Fame in 2006.